centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-azure-management-insightsmetrics.md

 <!--Online IMP Licence & IT-100 Editions-->

-1. Install the Plugin on every Centreon Poller expected to monitor Azure resources based on InsightsMetrics:
+1. Install the Centreon Plugin on every Centreon Poller expected to monitor Azure resources based on InsightsMetrics:

 ```bash
 yum install centreon-plugin-Cloud-Azure-Management-InsightsMetrics-Api
 ```

-2. On the Centreon Web interface, install the *Azure InsightsMetrics* Centreon Plugin Pack on the "Configuration > Plugin Packs > Manager" page.
+2. On the Centreon Web interface, install the *Azure InsightsMetrics* Centreon Pack on the **Configuration > Plugin Packs > Manager** page.

 <!--Offline IMP License-->

-1. Install the Plugin on every Centreon Poller expected to monitor Azure resources based on InsightsMetrics:
+1. Install the Centreon Plugin on every Centreon Poller expected to monitor Azure resources based on InsightsMetrics:

 ```bash
 yum install centreon-plugin-Cloud-Azure-Management-InsightsMetrics-Api
 ```

-2. Install the Centreon Plugin Pack RPM on the Centreon Central server:
+2. Install the Centreon Pack RPM on the Centreon Central server:

 ```bash
 yum install centreon-pack-cloud-azure-management-insightsmetrics.noarch
 ```

-3. On the Centreon Web interface, install the *Azure InsightsMetrics* Centreon Plugin Pack on the "Configuration > Plugin Packs > Manager" page.
+3. On the Centreon Web interface, install the *Azure InsightsMetrics* Centreon Pack on the **Configuration > Plugin Packs > Manager** page.

 <!--END_DOCUSAURUS_CODE_TABS-->